SamStudio8/adventofcode/2022/README.md

 ## Day 10: Pixels
 - My biggest trouble today was not reading the question carefully enough, so it's almost like regular programming
 - Tried out `rustfmt` which seems to be Rust's equivalent of Python's Black except presumably nobody argues about it

+## Day 11: Monkey business
+- Wrote my first `Struct`!
+Can't quite believe I got the annoying line parsing working.

+## Day 12: Hill climb
+- Wrote my second `Struct` but this time with its own `impl` block
+- Tried out the `priority-queue` crate
+- Spent ages debugging the clever Dijkstra bit only to realise I'd messed up the height check with a classic off-by-one -- drawing results out to the screen is definitely helpful